 Due to possible changes caused by COVID-19, these dates may be changed, check the Monash University website to confirm current dates.

-- TBC - invitations to interview will be emailed to eligible Victorian VCE applicants as well as Victorian and national Dean’s Rural List and Dean’s Indigenous List applicants.
+- End of Dec 2021 - invitations to interview will be emailed to eligible Victorian VCE applicants as well as Victorian and national Dean’s Rural List and Dean’s Indigenous List applicants.

-- 6 January 2021: Further Medicine Interviews (MMI) - dates and format to be confirmed.
+- 4th - 7th January 2022: Medicine Interviews (MMI) - dates and format to be confirmed.

 If you have or expecting to receive an interview offer for Monash University then you should consider attending a MedEntry Medical Interview training session.